johnwaz/javascript-practice/README.md

   > Find the highest number value in an array.

+- int-string

+  > Return an integer as a string.

 - longest-word

   > Find the longest word in a string and display the word as a result.